flppgg/maltego_academia/README.md

 Mainly I use public free APIs to run trasforms.
 By combining several services, the Maltego_Academia starts becoming quite versatile and powerful.
 Here is an up to date list of all the APIs used:

--Crossref
+-Crossref;
--Mendeley Reference Manager
+-Mendeley Reference Manager;
--Google Scholar
+-Google Scholar;
--BASE Bielefeld Academic Search Engine
+-BASE Bielefeld Academic Search Engine;
--Dimensions
+-Dimensions;
--Cermine PDF Content Extractor and Miner
+-Cermine PDF Content Extractor and Miner;
--Libgen Library Genesis
+-Libgen Library Genesis.